Yannael/covid19-forecast-belgium/README.md

 ## Goal

 Compare the predictions of existing mortality forecasting models for Belgium, following what the CDC does for the US - https://www.cdc.gov/coronavirus/2019-ncov/covid-data/forecasting-us.html.
-For the US, the forecast from around 15 models are collected every week by the ReichLab
+For the US, the forecasts from around 15 models are collected every week by the Reich Lab

 * Predictions can be visualised at https://reichlab.io/covid19-forecast-hub/
 * Predictions are uploaded every Monday on their Github repository by the model developers https://github.com/reichlab/covid19-forecast-hub